What Does a Credit Repair Specialist Do?

 The Law for Credit Repair Specialists

 A credit repair specialist should charge you only after services have been performed for you.
 They should not guarantee specific results or promise that information will be removed from your credit report.
 Credit repair specialists are required by law to provide you with a written contract before performing any services on your behalf.
+They also should not advise you to not contact credit reporting companies directly.

 They should make sure you’re aware of your rights to dispute information on your own for free.
 Credit repair specialist should give you a three-day waiting period in which you’re allowed to cancel your contract.
 They also should not ask you to waive any rights.